 We have entered into the Administration Agreement with the Administrator to provide administrative services.
 We reimburse the Administrator pursuant to the Administration Agreement for the portion of expenses the Administrator incurs while performing services for us.
 The Administrator's expenses are primarily rent and the salaries, benefits and expenses of the Administrator's employees, including: our chief financial officer and treasurer, chief compliance officer, chief valuation officer, and general counsel and secretary (who also serves as the Administrator's president, general counsel and secretary) and their respective staffs.
-David Gladstone (our chairman and chief executive officer) serves as a member of the board of managers and executive officer of the Administrator, which, as of December 31, 2024, is 100% indirectly owned and controlled by Mr. Gladstone.
-Another of our officers, Michael LiCalsi (our general counsel and secretary), serves as the Administrator's president of administration for the Adviser.
+David Gladstone (our chairman and chief executive officer) serves as a member of the board of managers and executive officer of the Administrator, which, as of March 31, 2025, is 100% indirectly owned and controlled by Mr. Gladstone.
+Another of our officers, Michael LiCalsi (our general counsel and secretary), serves as the Administrator's president as well as the executive vice president of administration for the Adviser